 Job training and placement

-More than 91 cents of every $1 earned at Goodwill supports its mission.
-This year, Goodwill of the Olympics & Rainier Region will provide job training and educational services to more than 8,500 people and place 1,000 in jobs in the community.
-These jobs save the local economy $10 million in discontinued welfare and disability payments.
-Third party funding helps maintain many of these skills training and educational programs, but many participants need scholarships.
-Community donations fuel these scholarships and help keep Goodwill’s mission alive.
-Visit Goodwill Heritage Foundation for more information.
+More than 92 percent of Goodwill expenses goes to support mission programs and services and retail.
+This year, Goodwill of the Olympics & Rainier Region will provide job training and educational services to 7,000 people and place 1,000 in jobs in the community.
+Third party funding and community donations support these skills training and educational programs and help keep Goodwill’s mission alive.
+Visit our Give A Gift page for more information.

 Since 1973, Goodwill consistently receives the highest endorsement from CARF(National Rehabilitation Accreditation Commission).
 Goodwill’s 15-county coverage area spans Western and South-Central Washington – west to the Olympic Peninsula (except Kitsap County), south to Centralia, Olympia and Longview, east to Yakima and Ellensburg, and north to a portion of South King County.